 Min was born in Guangzhou, China and moved to Chicago in 2004.
 She likes traveling and trying new and exciting foods from all over the world.
 She is currently responsible for business analysis and purchasing at Albert Whitman & Company.
 She enjoys what she does and is thrilled to be a part of the AW family to create books that make a difference for children.

 Led by his two faithful redbone coonhounds, Jon spent his childhood roaming the muddy river bottoms of the Oklahoma Ozarks in search of adventure.
 Well…okay, that’s not quite true.
 He actually grew up in flat, oft-frozen Minneapolis and had just one dog—a Lab—which rarely left the yard.
 But Jon learned early on that books could send him anywhere.
 Now he edits stories he hopes will transport the next generation.
 Before joining AW in 2016, he spent two years editing children’s nonfiction.
 He formerly interned at Graywolf Press and Coffee House Press.

-Eliza Swift spent her entire childhood reading books when she wasn’t supposed to—at the dinner table, tucked into textbooks at school, under the covers with a flashlight.
-At age twelve, her mother encouraged her to stop reading “kids’ books,” and Eliza wisely ignored her.
-After college, she worked in the entertainment industry in LA and found herself reading YA books at her desk during downtime.
+Eliza Swift spent her childhood reading books when she wasn’t supposed to—at the dinner table, tucked into textbooks at school, under the covers with a flashlight.
+After college, she worked in the entertainment industry in LA and secretly read YA books at her desk.
 She soon realized that she should move into publishing and now has the incredible joy of reading at work for work.
-She spent a few years at a book packager in New York before returning to her hometown of Chicago to join the inspiring team at Albert Whitman.
+Eliza spent several years at a book packager in New York before joining the inspiring team at Albert Whitman.